Shreehar-KE/pcc-django-blog/README.md

-### Final code for the project *learning_log* of Chapter 18-20 from the book: _PYTHON CRASH COURSE 3<sup>rd</sup> EDITION: A Hands-On, Project-Based Introduction to Programming_ by _Eric Matthes_
+### Final code for the project *learning_log* of Chapters 18-20 from the book: _PYTHON CRASH COURSE 3<sup>rd</sup> EDITION: A Hands-On, Project-Based Introduction to Programming_ by _Eric Matthes_

 Note:
 - This code is for local use only and has no configurations for cloud deployment.
 - This has few additional features(refer below) which are not mentioned in the book.

 Additional Features
 - Removed help text in the __Registration__ page.